Simplifying mailing cost estimates by a natural chat experience

 Users seek additional information about the mailing process, such as details on nearby post offices.

-Users wanted more information on additional details such as nearby post office locations and operating hours.
+Users wanted more information, such as nearby post office locations and operating hours, so I added those features.

 Before